pars-linux/uludag/doc/en/package-review-process.rst

 The package reviewing process steps on `Pardus Bug Tracking System
 <http://hata.pardus.org.tr>`_;

 #.
-When the developer thinks that its new package is ready for the reviewing
+When the developer thinks that his/her new package is ready for the reviewing
    process, he/she should copy it under the appropriate component of the 'playground/review' directory under pardus SVN repository.

 #.
-If a bug is reported for a new package on the bug tracking system, the
+If a bug is reported for requesting this new package on the bug tracking system,
-   process is starting from this point.
+   the process is starting from this point.

 #.
-The developer that wants to maintain this new package, assigns the bug report
+The developer who wants to maintain this new package, assigns the bug report
    to himself/herself and changes the bug status to ASSIGNED.
 This operation can only be done by the members of bugzilla "editbugs" group.

 #.
+After the developer assigns the bug to (him/her)self, A new bug report which
+   will block the package request bug will be created.
+(From now on, this new bug report will be mentioned as "the bug report")

+#.
 The product of the bug report should be "Review".
-The component of the bug
+The component of the
-   report should be the appropriate repository component for being able to notify the relevant component responsibles by e-mail about this new package reviewing request.
+   bug report should be the appropriate repository component for being able to notify the relevant component responsibles by e-mail about this new package reviewing request.